adithyodw/TOL-LANGIT-Neural-Quant-Advisor/README.md

 * **Position Sizing:** The math behind Risk-to-Reward ratios and margin requirements.
 * **Recovery Logic:** The mathematical risks and mechanics of Grid and Martingale systems.
 * **Market Dynamics:** Distance, slippage, and spread impact on execution.

-*If you are looking for a "get rich quick" scheme without learning the math, this tool is not for you.*

 ---